eliranwong/UniqueBible/README.md

 <br>(it is an essential component for advanced verse comparison developed <b>from version 5.7 onwards</b>.)

 > pip3 install googletrans<br>
-(Install it to enable google-translate of any texts displayed on UniqueBible.app.)
+(Install it to enable google-translate of any texts displayed on UniqueBible.app.)<br>
+(It is also essentail for translating program interface into user's language.)

 > pip3 install OpenCC<br>
 (Install it to enable conversion of Chinese texts in command field between traditional and simplified characters.)